OccupyMars2025/Eliminate-ALS-2025/README.md

 ---

+# Don't begin by reading textbooks.
+Instead, start by asking ChatGPT about ALS and searching for ALS information on Google to get a general overview of this disease.

+---

 ## How to eliminate ALS ?
 What do I need to learn ?
 Recommend some textbooks or courses to help me get started.

 Eliminating ALS is a complex, multidisciplinary challenge involving neuroscience, molecular biology, genetics, and therapeutic sciences.
 Here’s a breakdown of key areas to understand and recommended resources to get started: